Question: I received an email message that asked “Can your law firm provide the services that our business needs or should we should use Legal Zoom?”

 LLCs Must Comply with Applicable State LLC Laws

 Members and managers of an LLC may be protected from liability by the LLC law of a state, but only if the LLC operates in compliance with applicable LLC laws.
 If you do not know what your state’s LLC laws are then it is unlikely your LLC will comply with those laws and your LLCs and members and managers may become personally liable when a court pierces the company veil and holds the members and/or managers liable for the debts of the LLC.
 For an example of this LLC nightmare read my article called “Colorado Court Pierces LLC Veil & Holds Single Member Liable for LLC’s Debt.”
-The reason I wrote and give all of my LLC client my book called the “Arizona Limited Liability Quick Start Guide” is educate my clients on Arizona’s LLC laws and what the LLC must do to comply with the laws and prevent a court from piercing the company veil and holding the members liable for the debts of the LLC.
+The reason I wrote my book called the “Arizona LLC Operations Manual” is educate my LLC clients on Arizona’s LLC laws and what the LLC must do to comply with the laws to prevent a court from piercing the company veil and holding the members liable for the debts of the LLC.

 KEYTLaw’s Legal Services